IlluminusLimited/pgdice/README.md

 version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Running tests

+You're going to need to have postgres 10 or greater installed.

+Run the following commands from your terminal.
+Don't run these on anything but a development machine.

+1. `psql postgres -c create role pgdice with createdb superuser login password 'password';`
+1. `createdb pgdice_test`
+1. Now you can run the tests via `guard` or `rake test`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at